 The actual width of the stroke varies according to the amount of pressure used, the angle at which the brush is held, the media used, and the flexibility of the brush hair.

-The brush stroke will vary depending on how you hold your brushes too.
 Holding your brush close to the ferrule gives you the most control, great for painting details; holding near the end gives you lose strokes.

 Natural or Synthetic Bristles?

 Natural-hair brushes are not recommended for acrylic paint, because acrylics can damage natural bristles over time.
-They are better for oil painting and, in fact, can be more expensive than synthetic brushes.

 Synthetic-hair brushes are made, generally, from nylon, taklon, or polyester and can be soft or stiff.
 They imitate nature hair but are easier to clean and perfect for acrylics.
-Synthetic brushes can handle water, while natural ones don’t like it.

 As a beginner, you will have more controlled strokes with synthetic bristles.